City Trails Offer Smooth Rides, Unexpected Scenery

 Urban bike trails generally traverse a given city’s most scenic areas—lakeshores, riverfronts, parks, green spaces—and they often include sites of historical, cultural and commercial interest.
 They’re also extremely family-friendly.

 Most Wisconsin municipalities have some kind of bike trail or multi-use recreational trail, and more are being dedicated all the time.
 Here are a few urban trails to try.

-Superior’s Osaugie Trail follows the Lake Superior shore, taking in such historic sites along the way as Fairlawn Mansion and the world's sole remaining whaleback freighter, the S.S.
+The Osaugie Trail in Superior follows the Lake Superior shore, taking in such historic sites along the way as Fairlawn Mansion and the world's sole remaining whaleback freighter, the S.S.
 Meteor.

 This entry was